knipknap/django-find/README.md

 ## Summary

-django-netparser is a Django app that makes it easy to add complex search functionality to your project.
+django\_searchable is a Django app that makes it easy to add complex search functionality to your project.
 It supports two different ways to search your Django models: Query-based, or JSON-based.